MattWillcox/tweetr/README.md

 ## Getting Started

--- Must have MongoDB installed, refer to: https://docs.mongodb.com/manual/installation/ for instructions
+Must have MongoDB installed, refer to: https://docs.mongodb.com/manual/installation/ for instructions.
+Our DB is titled: 'tweeter' and we use a collection titled 'tweets' to read/write the tweets.

 1. Clone this repository.
 2. Install dependencies using the `npm install` command.